subsetpark/subsetpark/posts/current.md

     sound in your best British accent.
 In practice, this becomes quite natural.

-The basic sounds can, of course, be broken up into consonants and vowels.
+The basic sounds can, of course, be divided into consonants and vowels.

 # Consonants